 It is our view that employers remain free to make decisions regarding the business’ requirements based on its projected future as at the date the decision is made to dismiss anyone due to redundancy.

-Does the Furlough Scheme affect the business’ decision?
+Does the extension of the CJRS/introduction of the JSS affect the business’ decision?

-Of course, unions and employees may question why redundancies are being made when the government’s furlough scheme is in place?
+Of course, unions and employees may question why redundancies are being made when the CJRS/JSS are in place?
 The key is that “conscientious consideration” is given to that question, should it be raised.
-However, the furlough scheme does not necessarily mean a restructure can be avoided.
+However, both schemes do not necessarily mean a restructure can be avoided.

-Employers may consider that the government’s scheme has enabled redundancies to be avoided so far.
-However, the end of the scheme or simply the requirement to contribute to employees’ Furlough Pay may trigger many businesses to review their position.
+Employers may consider that the furlough scheme has enabled redundancies to be avoided so far.
+However, the imminent ending of that scheme or the parameters of the new JSS, which only applies to “viable jobs” and the requirement for at least 20% of hours to worked (unless the scheme is being used in the case of business closure due to a tier 3 lockdown) may trigger many businesses to review their position.

 This change may create difficulties for many employers prompting a decision to make redundancies.
-It would not affect the reasonableness of the decision to make redundancies if a business cannot foresee their business improving sufficiently once the restrictions of COVID-19 are lifted; where it cannot bear the extra contributions being sought from employers by the government; or where it simply believes it needs to restructure to increase profitability or improve efficiency.
+It would not affect the reasonableness of the decision to make redundancies if a business cannot foresee their business improving sufficiently once the restrictions of COVID-19 are lifted; where it cannot provide at least 20% of an employee’s contractual hours or indeed bear the cost of the new scheme (under which the Employer will be responsible for payment of at least 24% of the wages except in the event of a closure due to a tier 3 lockdown); or where it simply believes it needs to restructure to increase profitability or improve efficiency.

 So, employers still have the freedom to make choices about what their business needs are and how it should be structured.

 What if we get it wrong and there is a change in the future, prompting a need to increase the work force?